 The purpose of this course is to introduce students to critiquing and presenting research articles and using scientific literature to stay current on medical topics.
-The format of the course will consist of introductory lectures given by faculty followed by student presentations.
-Working in pairs or groups, students will present an assigned article and/or topic.
-Peer feedback and evaluation is a major component of this course.
+The format of the course will consist of introductory sessions given by faculty followed by student-led class discussions and presentations.
+Active class participation is a significant component of the course.